Nguyễn Văn Đài: Activism

-In 2006, Dái founded the Committee for Human Rights in Vietnam, dedicating his life to civil empowerment through legal means with programs aimed at expanding legal networkings, building capacity for future human rights defenders and increasing legal education by disseminating and authoring publications on civil and legal rights.
-Through his work with the Committee for Human Rights, Dái has travelled across Vietnam to teach law students and train young human rights defenders on human rights reporting mechanisms and how to deal with police interrogation.
+In 2006, Đài founded the Committee for Human Rights in Vietnam, dedicating his life to civil empowerment through legal means with programs aimed at expanding legal networkings, building capacity for future human rights defenders and increasing legal education by disseminating and authoring publications on civil and legal rights.
+Through his work with the Committee for Human Rights, Đài has travelled across Vietnam to teach law students and train young human rights defenders on human rights reporting mechanisms and how to deal with police interrogation.

-In May 2013, Dái also founded the "Brotherhood for Democracy", a group of mostly former jailed dissidents to co-ordinate mobilising efforts throughout Vietnam.
+In May 2013, Đài also founded the "Brotherhood for Democracy", a group of mostly former jailed dissidents to co-ordinate mobilising efforts throughout Vietnam.
 In December 2015, the Brotherhood for Democracy organised a series of human rights forums in Hanoi and Saigon to mark International Human Rights Day.
-Police prevented Dái from leaving his house to attend and speak at the forum in Hanoi.
-Dái was beaten with wooden clubs, had his possessions taken and left stranded on a beach following training and facilitating a human rights forum in Nghe An Province the week before his arrest.
+Police prevented Đài from leaving his house to attend and speak at the forum in Hanoi. Đài was beaten with wooden clubs, had his possessions taken and left stranded on a beach following training and facilitating a human rights forum in Nghe An Province the week before his arrest.

-Dái was previously tried in May 2008 and sentenced to five years in prison (later reduced to four years) for "conducting propaganda against the state" (Article 88) and was forced to close his offices.
-He was released to four years of house arrest on March 9, 2011, and barred from practicing law.
-Dái concluded his house arrest in March 2015 but experienced regular police harassment, physical attacks and surveillance.
-Dái was the recipient of Human Rights Watch's Hellman-Hammett Award and Vietnam Human Rights Network's Human Rights Award in 2007.
+Đài was previously tried in May 2008 and sentenced to five years in prison (later reduced to four years) for "conducting propaganda against the state" (Article 88) and was forced to close his offices.
+He was released to four years of house arrest on March 9, 2011, and barred from practicing law. Đài concluded his house arrest in March 2015 but experienced regular police harassment, physical attacks and surveillance. Đài was the recipient of Human Rights Watch's Hellman-Hammett Award and Vietnam Human Rights Network's Human Rights Award in 2007.

 Arrest

-Nguyen Van Dái was taken into custody in the morning of December 16, 2015.
+Nguyen Van Đài was taken into custody in the morning of December 16, 2015.
 According to his wife, he was on his way with Truong Van Dung, a Hanoi-based activist, to meet with European Union representatives involved in the bilateral human rights dialogue the previous day.

-Dái was taken back to his house by plainclothes police officers and was confronted by more than two dozen police officers in plainclothes and uniform.
-A search warrant was produced and signed by Dái and his wife.
-They also stated the charges which Dái did not agree to.
+Đài was taken back to his house by plainclothes police officers and was confronted by more than two dozen police officers in plainclothes and uniform.
+A search warrant was produced and signed by Đài and his wife.
+They also stated the charges which Đài did not agree to.
 Police confiscated several of his possessions including two laptops, a desktop computer and several USB sticks.